MatthewG006/Plenty-of-plants/src/prerelease_log.md

 # Prerelease Log

+## Version 0.17

+- **Feature:** Bonus Challenges & Info Pop-ups
+- **Description:** Added a new set of "Bonus Challenges" that appear after daily challenges are completed.
+Implemented one-time informational pop-ups on the home page to notify users about new game features, such as the bonus challenges and the relocation of plant watering to the Garden page.

 ## Version 0.16

 - **Revert:** Reverted the "Garden" page feature.
 All watering and plant care functionality has been returned to the main "Room" page to simplify the user experience.